-Suggestions for excursions from Kiev including how long they will take
+Which are the top excursions from Kyiv?
+Our suggestions including how long they will take

-Whilst Kiev has more than enough things to see and do to keep most visitors happy for a few days or more, we know that many of you enjoy a day excursion or two.
+Whilst there are more than enough things to see and do in Kyiv to keep most visitors happy for a few days or more, we know that many of you enjoy a day excursion or two.

-In this post, we’ll attempt to answer a question we are often asked: what are the best day trips from Kiev?
+In this post, we’ll attempt to answer a question we are often asked: what are the best day trips from Kyiv?